Home Blog

 • The symptoms are severe enough to affect the person’s social life and work.

-Do you think you have ADHD symptoms?
-Contact us today to get ADHD diagnosis and prescription online.
+Do you think you have symptoms of ADHD?
+Contact us today to go through a professional mental health assessment online.

 Causes of Inattentive ADHD in Adults